wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Traits/Cunning.md

 CD: 2
 For 3 turns, target unit trades some ATK and DEF
 ###### Glimpse
+Type: Control
+STA: Med
+CD: 3
-Target an enemy and declare an ACT slot.
-Reveal their ability in that slot next turn
+Target an enemy.
+They must reveal an action and its slot next turn
 ###### Contingency
 (P: when you're CC'd or take damage below 75/50/25) Select an action at time of plotting.
 React with that action